What Does “Power” or “PWR” Mean in a Contact Lens Prescription?

 The “how far?”, or perhaps “how much?”, is the number part of the power value that you would see when reading your lens prescription.

-This indicates the strength of the lens that is required to move the focal point to where it needs to be.
 The main type of power is referred to as “sphere power”, but there are also additional powers for certain types of contacts.

 Power Direction